sensei-hacker/inavwiki/GPS-and-Compass-setup.md

 INAV 7.0 and later supports a higher GNSS update rate for Ublox receivers.  `gps_ublox_nav_hz`.
 With M10 (now) supporting up to 25Hz.
 If you wish to increase navigation precision.
 And you have a low noise build, good fix and with EPH/EPV data being acceptable.
 You may wish to alter this setting.
 But only do so according to the table below.
 Note how the maximum update rate can only be achieved with lower concurrent constellations.
 _And a trade off will also be noticed.
-The satellite count will generally be little lower, the higher the update rate.
+The satellite count will generally be a little lower, the higher the update rate.
 But this isn't a draw back.
 Because higher precision can still be achieved._

 ![update rate](https://github.com/iNavFlight/inav/assets/47995726/a541d4bb-3dca-4813-a3ce-60a067ae67a1)

-If it is the first time you have connected the GNSS unit, then it can take several minutes for a GNSS fix to be obtained.
+If it is the first time you have connected the GNSS unit, then it can take several minutes for a satellite fix to be obtained.
 This is the time required to download the Almanac and Ephemeris data.
 This is perfectly normal.
-But if it tales longer than 10 minutes.
+But if it takes longer than 10 minutes.
 You likely have GNSS RF band interference coming from a hardware source in your model.

 **Note:** For the GPS unit to work & pick up satellites it needs an unobstructed view to the sky (so if using indoors, don't expect any satellites to be picked up!)